 From an AI perspective this has fueled an increase in what’s known as brute force computation – as long as a programmer writes the right kind of algorithms, computers can tackle large problems just by the sheer speed and amount of calculations they can perform.
 Most famously this led to the defeat of long running world chess champion Gary Kasporov by IBM’s Deep Blue.
 Though such feats are impressive, there has long been skepticism of how useful this type of machine intelligence is.
 Dubbed Narrow or Weak AI for a reason, it’s generally only useful for tackling very specific problems that basically don’t translate to the complexity of the real world.
 This leaves little or no hope for emulating the type of creative intelligence possessed by human consciousness.

 Another example is Google’s Deep Mind project which created Alpha Go, the AI that was developed to take on the fiendishly complex game of ‘Go’.
 In this game brute force techniques don’t work well, whereas humans excel through use of intuition.
-Although Alpha Go did manage default world champion Lee Sedol, it did so by being fed massive amounts of games from elite Go players, copying and combining their strategies, and then executing moves without errors.
+Although Alpha Go did manage to defeat world champion Lee Sedol, it did so by being fed massive amounts of games from elite Go players, copying and combining their strategies, and then executing moves without errors.
 Yes it was successful, but on the grander scheme of AI progress, Alpha Go is essentially limited by the knowledge that humans have figured out, with little prospect of going any further.

 The New AI Paradigm